 Given the reduction in shareholders' equity since 2011, total equity as a percentage of net written premiums has declined.
-However, gross underwriting leverage, which historically has averaged around 3x, declined to 2.6x at YE 17 and YE 18 driven by lower reserves.
+However, gross underwriting leverage has gradually declined standing at 2.4x at YE19 (YE18: 2.6x) driven by lower reserves.

-Profitability: Profitability targets met once again for year-end 2018, but the highly competitive and dynamic UK personal market remains a challenge
+Profitability: Profitability targets met once again for year-end 2019, but the highly competitive and dynamic UK personal market and Covid-19 are a challenge

-In 2018, the Group achieved a return on tangible equity (RoTE) of 21.5%, a combined ratio (COR) of 91.7% (below the Group's ongoing 93%-95% target range), a 2.5% investment yield and a further reduction in the expense ratio.
-This strong set of results benefited from a strong underwriting profit and significantly reduced finance costs notwithstanding reductions in prior year reserve releases and investment return.
-With regard to our scorecard metrics, DLG's five-year average ROC improved to 12.2% (YE 17: 11.3%), and the Sharpe ratio of ROC improved to 393% (YE 17: 327%).
+In 2019, the Group achieved a return on tangible equity (RoTE) of 20.8%, a combined ratio (COR) of 92.2% (below the Group's ongoing 93%-95% target range), and a 2.4% investment yield This good set of results benefited from a strong underwriting profit notwithstanding reductions in prior year reserve releases and investment return which is under more pressure with the further fall in interest rates.
+With regard to our scorecard metrics, DLG's five-year average ROC improved to 12.5% (YE18: 12.2%), and the Sharpe ratio of ROC improved to 422% (YE18: 393%).